 All students participate in Writing Workshop.
-Students engage in the writing process: pre-writing, drafting, revising, editing, and publishing.
+Students use the writing process: pre-writing, drafting, revising, editing, and publishing.
 The Common Core State Standards are met as students write narrative texts, informational texts and opinions texts (6th grade argumentative texts) throughout the year.
-Like with reading, it is important for students to develop stamina with their writing.
+Like reading, it is important for students to develop stamina with their writing.
 3rd graders are expected to type a single page in one sitting, 4th graders should be able to type 2 pages in a sitting, and 5th and 6th graders 3 pages in a sitting.
-In order to build up to this, students write everyday.
+In order to build up to this, students write every day and in every content area.
 Teachers use multiple strategies to support students in writing.

 Mini-lessons about craft/style, structure/organization, grammar/conventions